 Pay Increases Pay increases are assumed to happen at the beginning of the fiscal year.
 This is equivalent to assuming that reported earnings are pensionable earnings for the year ending on the valuation date.
+Final average salary For present value of future benefit purposes, final average salary was calculated in accordance with pay increase assumptions, but was not permitted to fall below the final average salary reported in the data.
 Unknown data for certain members To prepare this report, GRS has used and relied on participant data supplied by the Fund.
 Although GRS has reviewed the data in accordance with Actuarial Standards of Practice No. 23, GRS has not verified or audited any of the data or information provided.
-In cases where submitted data was missing or incomplete, the following assumptions, based on average results for applicable members at the time of the last experience study, were applied: Data for active members: There were 27 members reported with a salary less than \$100.
-We used prior year salary (20 members), if available; otherwise high five salary with a 10% load to account for salary increases (7 members).
+In cases where submitted data was missing or incomplete, the following assumptions, based on average results for applicable members at the time of the last experience study, were applied: Data for active members: There were 33 members reported with a salary less than \$100 after annualization.
+We used prior year salary (22 members), if available; otherwise high five salary with a 10% load to account for salary increases (9 members).
 If neither prior year salary nor high five salary was available, we assumed a value of \$60,000.
-There were also 184 members reported without a gender.
+There were also 209 members reported without a gender.
 We assumed male gender.
-There were three members reported without a date of birth.
+There were 2 members reported without a date of birth.
 We assumed these members were hired at age 30.
 Data for terminated members: We calculated benefits for these members using the reported Average Salary and credited service.
-If Average Salary was not reported (1 member), we assumed a value of \$24,000.
-If credited service was not reported (19 members), we used elapsed time from hire date to termination date (8 members); if elapsed time was not available, we assumed nine years of service.
-If termination date was invalid or not reported (11 members), we assumed the termination date was equal to the hire date plus credited service, otherwise the valuation date.
+If Average Salary was not reported (no members), we assumed a value of \$24,000.
+If credited service was not reported (15 members), we used elapsed time from hire date to termination date (15 members); if elapsed time was not available, we assumed nine years of service.
+If termination date was invalid or not reported (8 members), we assumed the termination date was equal to the hire date plus credited service, otherwise the valuation date.
 If the reported termination date occurs prior to the reported hire date, the two dates were swapped.
-There were 10 members reported without a gender; male was assumed.
+There were 11 members reported without a gender; male was assumed.
 There were no members reported without a date of birth.
-Data for retired members: There were no members with missing or invalid dates of birth or benefit amounts.
-There were 22 members reported without a gender.
-We assumed retirees are male and beneficiaries are female.
+Data for retired members: There were no members with missing or invalid dates of birth.
+There was 1 member reported with a \$0 benefit amount.
+Due to the small number of members with missing benefits, we made no adjustment to the reported retirees are male and beneficiaries are female.